Imaginaerum World Tour: Set list

 One of the band's performances during the 70000 Tons of Metal festival included the song "Dead to the World" and another performance included "Romanticide."

-When the band kicked off the first leg of their tour in March, the setlist remained mostly unchanged, but with "Finlandia" moved to the beginning of the encore and "Taikatalvi" inserted to open the show.
+When the band kicked off the first leg of their tour in March, the set list remained mostly unchanged, but with "Finlandia" moved to the beginning of the encore and "Taikatalvi" inserted to open the show.
 "The Siren" would occasionally be replaced with "Ever Dream" or "Dead to the World".

 Starting with the concert held on March 4, "The Poet and the Pendulum" and "Over the Hills and Far Away" were moved up to close the show, and "Song of Myself" and "Last Ride of the Day" were moved down to serve as the encore.

 The concert held on March 9, 2012, at the Paviljonki Areena in Jyväskylä, Finland included the world premiere of the song "Ghost River" following "Planet Hell".
 The following concert on March 10 included "Dead to the World" in place of "The Poet and the Penedulum".
 These songs have been used later on.

 The concert held on March 17, 2012, in Ukraine included "Come Cover Me".
 The song was played between Scaretale and The Siren.
-The song was performed again on April 13, 2012 in the Netherlands, and remained part of the setlist until April 16.
+The song was performed again on April 13, 2012 in the Netherlands, and remained part of the set list until April 16.
 On these dates, "The Siren" was not played, and "Come Cover Me" was played between "I Want My Tears Back" and "The Crow, the Owl and the Dove" with Marco's voice on the chorus, new arrangements and Troy playing.
 This altered setlist was used again on April 21, remaining that way through May 3.

 On 5 May 2012, "Dark Chest of Wonders" was played following "Ghost River", with "Dead to the World" played in place of "The Siren".
 "Dead to the World" was returned to its proper place in the set on 6 May, but "Ever Dream" was played in place of "The Siren".

-Nightwish kicked off its North American Tour on September 12, 2012, with a few changes to the setlist.
+Nightwish kicked off its North American Tour on September 12, 2012, with a few changes to the set list.
 "Roll Tide" was played as the intro instead of "Taikatalvi", "Dead to the World" was played in place of "The Siren", and "Dark Chest of Wonders" was played in place of "Ghost River".

-The second performance in Atlanta, USA, on September 13, 2012, of the beginning North-American Tour included "Higher Than Hope" played before "Over the Hills and Far Away", only played four times before with Anette Olzon.
+The second performance in Atlanta, United States, on September 13, 2012, of the beginning North-American Tour included "Higher Than Hope" played before "Over the Hills and Far Away", only played four times before with Anette Olzon.
 This show also included "The Siren" instead of "Dead to the World" and "Ghost River" instead of "Dark Chest of Wonders", and excluded "The Crow, the Owl and the Dove".

 The concert held on 15 September 2012, in the Beacon Theatre, New York included "Escapist" played in place of "Planet Hell".